Myrmex/overview/cadmus/dev/frontend/parts.md

 </form>
 ```

-Typically you should edit each single entry in a component (generated with `ng g component <NAME>-editor` where NAME is the model's name, e.g. `cod-binding-editor` for the `cod-bindings-part` component - remember to export it both from the library's module and from its barrel `public-api.ts` file), similar to the following template:
+Typically you should edit each **single entry** in a component (generated with `ng g component <NAME>-editor` where NAME is the model's name, e.g. `cod-binding-editor` for the `cod-bindings-part` component - remember to export it both from the library's module and from its barrel `public-api.ts` file), similar to the following template (rename `model` as you prefer):

 ```ts
 import { Component, EventEmitter, Input, OnInit, Output } from '@angular/core';